ZBKim/ContourFD-Net/README.md

 ## 🏋️ Training

-Make sure you are in the project root (e.g. `ContourFD-Net/`) and the dataset path in the config is correct.
+Make sure you are in the project root (e.g., `ContourFD-Net/`) and the dataset path in the config is correct.

 ### Single-GPU training on BUSI